 "More or less."

-"But what have you heard of conditions in Tai?"
+“What have you heard of conditions in Tai?”

-"Only the bare minimum so far, but-- Ah, Koukan."
+“Only the bare minimum so far, but— Ah, Koukan.”

 "A meishoku?"
 Rokuta said in a startled voice.
 A grave expression clouded his face.

-"Yes, and afterwards Taiki disappeared.
-Risai says that the rubble was repeatedly searched, but no trace of him could be found."
+“Yes, and afterwards Taiki disappeared.
+Risai says that the rubble was repeatedly searched but no trace of him could be found.”

-"That really leaves me with a bad feeling."
+“That leaves me with a bad feeling.”

 "A bad feeling?"